GraviDAO/LunarHQ-DiscordBot/README.md

 - role (required) : The role to give to users which meet this rule.
 - quantity (optional, 1 by default) : The quantity of cw20 tokens that a user must hold in order to meet the rule.

-#### add-api-rule

-Adds a rule for granting a role to users based on the response of the specified API.
-When a user's wallet meets the conditions of the rule, they will be granted the relevant role.
-Takes the following arguments:
-- api-url (required) : The URL of your custom API against which to check for permission.
-- role (required) : The role to give to users which meet this rule.

-Creating your custom API:
-- The url must contain $(wallet) which is an identifier that will be replaced by each user wallet at execution time.
-Example url: https://myApiUrl.com?walletAddress=$(wallet)
-- The API must return its response (true or false) in the following format to be parsed correctly: {"allowed":true}

 #### view-rules

 View the rules currently configured for the server.